avabellaw/bright-times/readme.md

 ![Selected venue](docs/user-stories/venue-selected-3.webp)

-**4. As a Venue manager I want to see how many people have bought tickets so I can know how many people are coming**
+**4. As a Venue manager, I want to see how many people have bought tickets so I can know how many people are coming**

 In event management, a venue manager can see how many tickets have been sold.

 ![Tickets sold](docs/user-stories/tickets-sold-4.webp)

-**5. As a venue manager, I want to see if I'm the manager of an event so I can be reminded without looking in event management**
+**5. As a venue manager, I want to see if I'm the manager of an event so I can be reminded without looking at the event management page**

 ![management confirmation](docs/user-stories/management-confirmation-6.webp)